ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

 \subsection{Scenario and Theory Breakdown}

 Table~\ref{tab:abd_main_train} stratifies results by observation regime (FULL, PARTIAL, SKEPTICAL), while Table~\ref{tab:abd_theory_breakdown} breaks down performance by background theory.
 Note that T1--T5 appear in all three scenarios, so their rows aggregate across regimes; T6--T7 are ABD-Skeptical only.
+They were added only to enrich the skeptical regime: T6 stresses existential witness existence when $R$ facts may be unknown, while T7 stresses worst-case universal counterexamples created by unknown $R$ facts.

-\paragraph{Partial Observation Trades Feasibility for Stability.} ABD-Partial often increases feasibility (higher validity) for some models by allowing existential completions of unknown atoms, but it does not uniformly improve parsimony.
+\textbf{Partial Observation Trades Feasibility for Stability.} ABD-Partial often increases feasibility (higher validity) for some models by allowing existential completions of unknown atoms, but it does not uniformly improve parsimony.
 In fact, models can remain valid while drifting farther from the lower bound, reflecting that ``having more ways to make the world consistent'' does not automatically translate into \emph{finding} parsimonious repairs.

-\paragraph{Skeptical Completion Changes the Failure Mode.} ABD-Skeptical requires hypotheses to remain valid under \emph{all} completions of unknown atoms, not just some favorable one.
-Training validity under skeptical semantics is not uniformly lower---some models even achieve higher training validity on Skeptical than on Full (Table~\ref{tab:abd_main_train})---but the cost metric differs: models must minimize the worst-case exception count, which penalizes formulas that ``get lucky'' under particular completions.
-The main consequence of robust semantics emerges on holdout (Section~\ref{sec:experiments}): the primary failure mode shifts from parsimony inflation (in ABD-Full/ABD-Partial) to \emph{validity brittleness}, where rules that satisfy universal-completion on training worlds break on holdouts.
+\textbf{Skeptical Completion Changes the Failure Mode.} ABD-Skeptical requires hypotheses to remain valid under \emph{all} completions of unknown atoms, not just some favorable one.
+Prompt validity under skeptical semantics is not uniformly lower---some models even achieve higher prompt validity in Skeptical than in Full (Table~\ref{tab:abd_main_train})---but the cost metric differs: models must minimize the worst-case exception count, which penalizes formulas that ``get lucky'' under particular completions.
+The main consequence of robust semantics emerges on holdout (Section~\ref{sec:experiments}): the primary failure mode shifts from parsimony inflation (in ABD-Full/ABD-Partial) to \emph{validity brittleness}, where rules that satisfy universal-completion on prompt worlds often break on holdouts.

-\paragraph{Model Families Respond Differently to Missingness.} A notable qualitative contrast in Table~\ref{tab:abd_main_train} is that some models benefit from ABD-Partial (higher validity), while others lose validity under partial observation.
+\textbf{Model Families Respond Differently to Missingness.} A notable qualitative contrast in Table~\ref{tab:abd_main_train} is that some models benefit from ABD-Partial (higher validity), while others lose validity under partial observation.
 This suggests that the partial setting genuinely probes reasoning about \emph{what could be true} rather than merely making the task easier.
+Gemini-3.1 improves sharply over Gemini-3 in every regime, especially on validity.
+DSR and Grok4.1f combine high validity with low-teens valid-formula AST and later emerge as the strongest holdout-generalization pair.
+Kimi-K2t shows the opposite tradeoff from GPT-5.4: once it finds a prompt-valid rule, it is unusually robust on holdout, but its gaps remain large.
+GPT-5.4 drives cost down with much larger repair policies, which rarely survive holdout unchanged.